 - procedures were not correctly followed at the formal stage - the outcome was unreasonable - new material evidence has come to light which you were unable, for valid reasons, to provide earlier in the process. - 5.3.2 The review stage will not usually consider the issues afresh or involve a further investigation.
-A complaint must have been considered at the formal stage before it can be escalated to the review stage. - 5.3.3 You must submit a request for review in writing by email to the Principal within 5 working days of receiving notification from the formal stage. - 5.3.4 The Principal or her nominee will review the case within 10 working days from the date the review was requested. - 5.3.5 The Principal or her nominee will review the Informal Resolution Complaints Form, the Formal Resolution Complaints Form and the rationale for your request for review and will make a decision about whether or not a reasonable resolution was suggested.
-There are two outcomes from this review: - a) the Principal or her nominee agrees with you that the resolution suggested is not reasonable and, in this case, the matter will be referred back to the Head of HRRC for reconsideration. - b) the Principal or her nominee decides that the resolution offered is appropriate to the initial complaint. - 5.3.6 You will be informed of the outcome of the review in writing within 15 working days from the date the review was requested. - 5.3.7 The Principal or her nominee will report the outcome of the review to the Head of HRRC using the Principal's Review Form (see Appendix 3) who will record anonymised details on the Complaints Log. - 5.3.8 A Completion of Procedures letter (see Appendix 4 for the template) will then be issued to you as soon as possible but no later than 5 workings days after you have been notified of the outcome. - 5.3.9 If you remain unhappy with the outcome of Norland's internal procedures, you may then refer your complaint to the Office of the Independent Adjudicator for consideration if it is eligible under its procedures.
-This must be done within twelve months of the date on which the Completion of Procedures letter was issued.
-Information on the process can be found at http://www.oiahe.org.uk/about-us/using-the-scheme.aspx
+A complaint must have been considered at the formal stage before it can be escalated to the review stage. - 5.3.3 You must submit a request for review in writing by email to the Principal within 5 working days of receiving notification from the formal stage - 5.3.4 The Principal will review the case within 20 working days from the date the review was requested. - 5.3.5 The Principal will review the Informal Resolution Complaints Form, the Formal Resolution Complaints Form and the rationale for your request for review and will make a decision about whether or not a reasonable resolution was suggested.

+There are two outcomes from this review: - a) the Principal agrees with you that the resolution suggested is not reasonable and, in this case, the matter will be referred back to the Head of HRRC for reconsideration. - b) the Principal decides that the resolution offered is appropriate to the initial complaint. - 5.3.5 You will be informed of the outcome of the review in writing within 20 working days from the date the review was requested. - 5.3.6 The Principal will report the outcome of the review to the Head of HRRC using the Principal's Review Form see Appendix 3, who will record anonymised details on the Complaints Log.